krakend/krakend-documentation/extending/http-client-plugins.md

   namespace:
   - plugin/http-client
 images:
+- /images/documentation/diagrams/plugin-type-client.mmd.svg
 - /images/documentation/krakend-plugins.png
 - /images/documentation/http-client-plugin.png
 ---
-The **HTTP client** plugins execute in the proxy layer, this is when KrakenD tries to reach your backends for content.
-They allow you to intercept, transform, and manipulate the requests **before they hit your backend services**, and its way back.
+The **HTTP client** plugins execute in the proxy layer when KrakenD tries to reach your backends for content.
+They allow you to intercept, transform, and manipulate the requests **before they hit your backend services**, and their way back.
 It is the perfect time to modify the request before it reaches the backend.

-HTTP client plugins cannot be chained.
-You can use up to one plugin per backend connection.
+You cannot chain HTTP client plugins, limiting them to one plugin per backend connection, and replace the default KrakenD's HTTP client.

+{{< note title="HTTP client components will stop working" type="info" >}}
+An HTTP client is a terminator.
+It means that it is the last executor in the KrakenD pipe.
+When you add an HTTP client plugin, **you replace KrakenD's default client** with your own.
+It means some built-in functionality in the default HTTP client won't exist unless you code it.

+More specifically, if you inject your plugin, you don't have [Client Credentials](/docs/authorization/client-credentials/) or [Backend Cache](/docs/backends/caching/), and you won't have telemetry at the HTTP backend level.
+{{< /note >}}

 ![http handler plugin](/images/documentation/http-client-plugin.png)